yizeyi18/ScalES/doc/refactor2020.rst

 - [ ] The ScaLAPACK diagonalization should be replaced by ELPA.
 More specifically, the diagonalization / PEXSI interface should be replaced by the ELSI interafce.

-- [ ] A consistent method to specify the input / to print the input parameters in pw/dg/td. so far everything is in esdf.hpp/cpp in pwdft/.
+- [p] A consistent method to specify the input / to print the input parameters in pw/dg/td. so far only moves things to common/.
+Will see whether a cleaner solution is needed when organizing dg and td.

+- [ ] Make use of the _XCClass in esdfParam and make the treatment of XC cleaner

 Meeting memos
 ====================